Just like English, Talossan has two kinds of adverbs. We’ll discuss each of them now.

 Some examples of Talossan derived adverbs would be actualmint (= actually), certanmint (= certainly), fortünadamint (= fortunately), and gloriösmint (= gloriously).

 One thing to be aware of, though, is that if an adjective has a feminine form, it is that form (and never the masculine form) that the adverb is created from.
-For example, because it ends with -céu, the adjective felicéu has the feminine form felicia.
+For example, the adjective feliceu has the feminine form felicia.
 So the Talossan adverb that is derived from this adjective is feliciamint (= happily).

 Notice, though, that just because there is an adjective that in English would take the suffix “-ly” to become a derived adverb, this does not mean that the same adjective in Talossan is made into a derived adverb by adding -mint.
 Instead, in Talossan, the equivalent adverb might be a primary adverb, so it is best to check.
 For example, you might think that the adjective desperadeu (= desperate) would be modified to become desperadamint (= desperately), but actually, in Talossan, that word is eflictim (= desperately).